LabSat 3 Wideband file formats

 To connect LabSat 3 Wideband to a PC, connect an Ethernet cable between the system and the PC.
 Ensure that a static IP address or DHCP is set within the LAN menu, enter the ‘About’ menu to view the allocated IP address.
 Open a file explorer window on the PC and enter \\ followed by the IP address.
 See example below.

-Files can also be copied to and from the LabSat 3 Wideband internal SSD via SD or USB media.
+Files can also be copied from the LabSat 3 Wideband internal SSD via SD or USB media.
 The user can do this by following the steps below.

 - Connect/insert SD or USB media